You know that expression, "Give a man a fish, he'll eat for a day. Teach a man to fish, you feed him for a lifetime?"

-Setting up a self-care station is one method of empowering a child to participate in washing, brushing, and dressing.
+Set up a self-care station to empower your child to participate in washing, brushing, and dressing.

 Here's what you'll need to create a self-care station

-- Place a mirror at your child’s eye level.
-This helps convey that the space is designed for them and that we, as caregivers, will prepare an environment that meets their needs.
+- Place a mirror at your child's eye level.
+This conveys that the space is designed for them and that we, as caregivers, want to give them an environment that meets their needs.
 Instead of lifting them up to see the mirror over our own bathroom sink, they are now welcome to use the mirror at any time.

-- Install hooks or shelves to accommodate their self-care belongings.
-Try to anticipate the tasks you want to introduce and design a path that will allow your child to do as many of the steps by themselves as possible.
-Browse the photos in this post for ideas.
+- Install hooks or shelves for their self-care belongings.
+Anticipate the tasks you want to introduce and design a path that will allow your child to do as many of the steps by themselves as possible.
+(Browse the photos in this post for ideas!)

 - Offer a stool for access to things you cannot move lower.
 If turning off the light is part of the routine you are modeling, perhaps the stool will stay next to the light switch.
 Your child can move it to the sink to wash hands and then move it back to the light switch to turn the light off.